Lancey Foux

-Lance O. Omal (born 30 November 1995), known professionally as Lancey Foux, is a British rapper, singer, songwriter, record producer and model from Stratford, London.
+Lance O. Omal (born 30 November 1995), known professionally as Lancey Foux, also known simply as Lancey, is a British rapper and singer from Stratford, London.

 Early life

-Lance O. Omal was born in London to a mother and father of Ugandan descent.
-He spent most of his childhood growing up in Newham, East London.
+Lance O. Omal was born in London to parents of Ugandan descent.

 Career

 2015–2017: Online beginnings and solo debut

 Lancey Foux began his music career in 2015 by freestyling over YouTube beats from his bedroom.
 In the same year, he released his debut studio album Pink.
-Two weeks later, he released a single titled “About It”.
+Two weeks later, he released a single titled "About It".
 Later that year, he released his sophomore studio album TEEN SKUM.
 After two years of releasing singles on SoundCloud, he released a collaborative studio album with English producer Nyge titled First Day at Nursery.

 2018: Too Far Alive and Pink II

 By early 2018, Foux started using a different style which he utilized on his album Too Far Alive.
-Three months later, he released Pink II, the sequel to his debut album, which contained a feature from British rapper Skepta on “Dyed 2WICE”.
+Three months later, he released Pink II, the sequel to his debut album, which contained a feature from British rapper Skepta on Dyed 2WICE.
 He soon joined Skepta's SK LEVEL Europe tour.

 2019: Friend or Foux

 Foux performed at US hip-hop festival Rolling Loud in 2019 and modelled for Jordan and A-COLD-WALL*, MISBHV, Trapstar, and Naomi Campbell's 2019 Fashion for Relief Gala.
-He released project, Friend or Foux, on 6 December 2019, which allowed him to sell out his first headline show at O2 Islington, two days later.
+He released his fifth studio album, Friend or Foux, on 6 December 2019.

 2020

 In 2020, months after releasing his project Friend or Foux, Foux cancelled his tour prematurely due to the COVID-19 pandemic.
-Later in June, he went onto release a pair of singles addressing the Black Lives Matter movement titled TIME FOR WAR !i and RELAX !i.
+Later in June, he went onto release a pair of singles addressing the Black Lives Matter movement titled TIME FOR WAR !i and RELAX !i, the former which was on the first version of his 2022 project, LIFE IN HELL.

 In December 2020, Lancey Foux released a single, Poison, featuring close friend Bakar.

+2021: First Degree and LIVE.EVIL

-In January 2021, Lancey Foux released his second single from his upcoming album titled Steelo Flow.
+In January 2021, Lancey Foux released the second promotional single for his upcoming album, titled Steelo Flow.
 One month later, Lancey Foux released another single titled DONT TALK, which was the lead single for his Mixtape FIRST DEGREE.

 In November 2021, Omal released a mixtape titled LIVE.EVIL.
-The project received two features by American rappers Lil Yachty on the third track OUTTAMYMIND! and 24kGoldn on the last track "BIG SWAG" released before the project's release.
+The project received two features by American rappers Lil Yachty on the third track OUTTAMYMIND! and 24kGoldn on the last track BIG SWAG.

+2022: Life in Hell

 In January 2022, Omal modelled for Matthew M Williams's brand 1017 ALYX 9SM in Milan, Italy.

-2022

-On October 28, 2022, Lancey Foux released his album Life in Hell.
+2023-present: BACK2DATRAP

+On 8 September 2023 Omal released his third mixtape BACK2DATRAP.

+In 2024, Omal hooked up with New Zealand producer 9lives on the song "ABU DHABI".

+In November 2024, he released a collaborative mixtape with British rappers Fimiguerrero and KSI titled "CONGLOMERATE".

 Personal life

-Omal has been dating British model Leomie Anderson since 2016.
+Omal dated British model Leomie Anderson from 2016 to 2023.
+He is a fan of the football club Manchester City.